OpusVL/perldoc.perl.org-engine/README.md

+# perldoc (engine)

+This is the source code and docker build scripts for creating the perldoc.perl.org static website, this repository is only in use for source control please visit https://github.com/OpusVL/perldoc.perl.org for any issues, feature requests or other suggestions

 ## Modifying the site template

 There are 2 major files that can modified to change the structure of the generated html files: